RahulRR-10/LiteraryInsightEngine/README.md

-Literary Insight Engine
+# Literary Insight Engine

 The Literary Insight Engine is a powerful text analysis tool designed for literature students, researchers, and enthusiasts.
-This tool offers a variety of features, allowing users to upload texts and explore different utilities like word clouds, sentiment analysis, topic modeling, character relationship visualization, and geospatial mapping.
+This tool offers a variety of features, allowing users to upload texts and explore different utilities like word clouds, sentiment analysis, character relationship visualization, and geospatial mapping.

-Table of Contents
+## Table of Contents

     Features
     Installation